Chart Color Schemes

 North Lambton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified nine projects likely impacting the area.
-Key projects are 9 Gothic Street Student Accommodation, Former Waratah Gasworks Redevelopment, Callaghan Campus Heart, and 93 Blue Gum Road Co-Living Development.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified nine projects likely to affect this region.
+Notable initiatives include Callaghan Campus Heart, 9 Gothic Street Student Accommodation, Former Waratah Gasworks Redevelopment, and 93 Blue Gum Road Co-Living Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.